Afghan Taliban hold talks with Iranian official in Tehran

 - With push of button, complaint on airplane noise is filed

-The Taliban have recently held talks in several regional countries amid U.S. plans to withdraw up to half the 14,000 American troops from Afghanistan.
+The developments come against a backdrop of near-daily attacks in Afghanistan, where the Taliban hold sway over nearly half the country.
+The Taliban have recently held talks with representatives of several regional countries amid U.S. plans to withdraw up to half the 14,000 American troops from Afghanistan.

+Two weeks ago, the Taliban held another round of talks with U.S. officials, this time in the United Arab Emirates and also involving Saudi, Pakistani and Emirati representatives.

+The United States has previously accused Iran, Russia and Pakistan of aiding the Taliban.
+All three countries deny the accusations.